luontola/tdd-mooc-tetris/docs/level-5.md

 > A game isn't much fun if you can't control it.
 As the next step, let's make it possible for the player to move the
 > falling tetrominoes left, right and down.

-Now it's time for you to write your own tests.
-Here are some example test names, which should be enough to cover all the corner cases:
+It's time to write your own tests.
+Here are some example test names, which should be enough to cover all the corner
+cases:

 - a falling piece can be moved left
 - a falling piece can be moved right